Dr. Larry Toll: History professor and civil war enthusiast

 When Dr. Larry Toll is not in an Evangel University classroom teaching history, he is out in the community living it.
 In the summer months you might find him working as a national park ranger at nearby Wilson’s Creek National Battlefield, participating in a Civil War reenactment, doing a live demonstration of historic weapons, or leading tours at living history encampments around the region.
 Students in his Living History class have the opportunity to join him.
 They have portrayed soldiers at Fort Gibson, officers’ wives and laundresses at Fort Scott National Historic Site, and Civil War soldiers at Wilson’s Creek.
 Several of his students have received jobs as national park rangers through his contacts.

-Dr. Toll is also active as a Discovery Ranger Commander with the Royal Rangers at his church, Park Crest Assembly of God, and the Frontiersmen Camping Fellowship, a ministry in Rangers that utilizes living history for older boys and commanders.
+Dr. Toll is also active as a Discovery Ranger Commander with the Royal Rangers at his church, Life360 church Park Crest campus, and the Frontiersmen Camping Fellowship, a ministry in Rangers that utilizes living history for older boys and commanders.
 In addition to living history (reenacting), his hobbies include camping, hunting, fishing and target shooting.
 He and his wife, Mary, have two children, Zachary and Daniel.

 What sparked your interest in history, and how did you get interested in Civil War reenacting?